 The Maastricht Treaty

-In 2017, it will be 25 years since the signing of the Maastricht Treaty: the birth certificate of the European Union and the euro.
+In 2017, it was 25 years since the signing of the Maastricht Treaty: the birth certificate of the European Union and the euro.

 The 25th anniversary of the Maastricht Treaty marks a history of optimism and the seizure of opportunities, but also solidarity under the pressure of financial and economic problems and the debate about Europe’s openness.
 It also demonstrates that Europe requires permanent maintenance.
 Maastricht is the number one location to commemorate the signing of the Maastricht Treaty by means of a significant and interesting programme.
 It is also a perfect opportunity to look back and to look ahead to the future of Europe.